How to be a CEO

 5. Trust but verify.

-Many first time CEOs are strong individual contributors and have never managed.
+Many first-time CEOs are strong individual contributors and have never managed.
 The only way to scale a company is to delegate to others who are more knowledgeable in their fields.
 You need to trust them.
 However, as the CEO you also need to verify they are delivering results and when they are not you need to dig deep to help your leaders to identify the root problem and possible solutions.

 6. Solve big problems.

 The ability to solve problems is highly correlated with strong leadership.
-People will follow leaders that succeed more often than they fail.
+People will follow leaders who succeed more often than they fail.
 A great Amazon principle is, “Leaders are right a lot”.
 For big, critical problems, I like to gather as much information as possible and make the decision only when I have to.
 Rushing to a solution quickly will greatly increase your probability of failure.

 7. Hire people smarter than you.

 Steve Jobs famously said, “A players hire A players; B players hire C players; and C players hire D players.
 It doesn’t take long to get to Z players”.
-If you are so insecure about your abilities as CEO that you hire weaker people that don’t threaten you, then you should not be CEO.
+If you are so insecure about your abilities as CEO that you hire weaker people who don’t threaten you, then you should not be CEO.
 I love robust, intelligent debate.
 I want executives who will challenge me and perhaps take my job.
 It’s not about you, so get over it.

 8. Be authentic.